skip to main content

 • Negotiate with customer service.
 When you’re getting close to the end of your 12-month honeymoon period, give your provider a call and push for a new deal.

 • Look for fixed rates.
-Switch to an internet provider like Google Fiber, gives you a fixed monthly rate that includes equipment and installation.
+Switch to an internet provider that gives you a fixed monthly rate, including equipment and installation.

 Pro tip: